Extendability of automorphisms of K3 surfaces: Local equivariant simultaneous resolutions

-Except for the case $(A_1)$, the number of parameters $q_l$ in each case (excluding those indicated to be $0$) is exactly the relative dimension of the deformation space of the singularity equipped with the action.
+It is likely that, except for the case $(G, A_1)$ ($G = \Tet, \Oct, \Ico$), the number of parameters $q_l$ in each case (excluding those indicated to be $0$) coincide with the relative dimension of the deformation space of the singularity equipped with the group action, cf.\ Theorem \ref{thm:versal G-deformation}.

-Shepherd-Barron has recently announced that the set of (not necessarily equivariant) simultaneous resolution of a deformation of an RDP is a torsor of the Weyl group and in particular they have the same cardinality (this was known in complex case by Brieskorn \cite{Brieskorn:auflosung},\cite{Brieskorn:singularelements}).
+Shepherd-Barron has recently announced \cite{Shepherd-Barron:Weyl group covers} that the set of simultaneous resolution of a deformation of an RDP (not equipped with a group action) is a torsor of the Weyl group and in particular they have the same cardinality (this was known in complex case by Brieskorn \cite{Brieskorn:auflosung},\cite{Brieskorn:singularelements}).
 Using this, we might be able to prove this proposition by computing the $G$-action on this set and finding a fixed element.

-It is likely that, under the assumption of good reduction (i.e.~existence of simultaneous resolution that is not necessarily $G$-equivariant), there exists a simultaneous $G$-equivariant resolution without extending $K$.
-We do not pursue this.
+It is likely that, under the assumption of good reduction (i.e.\ existence of simultaneous resolution that is not necessarily $G$-equivariant), there exists a simultaneous $G$-equivariant resolution without extending $K$.
+We do not pursue this. \end{rem}

-In this paper the completeness of $\cO_K$ is used only in the proof of (2), where we make coordinate change to simplify the equation.
-Maybe we can prove it in a more clever way assuming $\cO_K$ to be only Henselian. \end{rem}

-Before proving Proposition \ref{prop:localresolution} we prove the following version (which is completely routine). \begin{prop} Let $k$ be a perfect field of characteristic $p \geq 0$.
-Let $C$ be a flat local $k$-algebra of relative dimension $2$ obtained as the localization of a finite type $k$-algebra at a maximal ideal, with RDP singularity.
+\begin{prop} Let $k$ be a perfect field of characteristic $p \geq 0$.
+Let $C$ be a local $k$-algebra of relative dimension $2$ obtained as the localization of a finite type $k$-algebra at a maximal ideal, with an RDP singularity.
 Let $G$ be a nontrivial finite group of order prime to $p$ acting on $C$ symplectically and faithfully.
-Then,

-(1) the type of the singularity and the group $G$ is one of the pairs in the list of Proposition \ref{prop:localresolution}; and